 Garage Mechanic Simulator sort of accomplishes my goals, but it’s unfortunately plagued by messy UI and weird pacing.

-Your shop begins as a dinky little garage with enough room for a single car.
+Your shop begins as a dinky little garage, which may benefit from additions like garage storage systems, with enough room for a single car.
 You’ll work your way up the ranks by completing jobs from customers in order to get paid and purchase a bigger space, new licenses to work on different vehicles, and more.
 In theory, this is good.
 A sense of progression is extremely helpful in the simulator genre.

 As you work through the first 15 minutes of the game, you’ll read through a few tutorial prompts that show you around the shop and how to navigate the UI.
 You’ll learn how to diagnose car problems, and how to fix them.
 After that, you’re off to the races.